J.D. Davis Preview, Player Props: Giants vs. Braves

 J.D.
-Davis -- with an on-base percentage of .250 in his past 10 games, 70 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Atlanta Braves, with Max Fried on the mound, on August 26 at 4:05 PM ET.
+Davis -- with a slugging percentage of .344 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Atlanta Braves, with Jared Shuster on the mound, on August 27 at 7:10 PM ET.

-In his last game, he went 1-for-4 with a double and an RBI against the Braves.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Braves.

 J.D.
 Davis Game Info & Props vs. the Braves